AminaB/devops/full_devops/note.md

 - server linux os : red hat, ubuntu server, centos,..
 - desktop linux : ubuntu, debian,...
 - to see architecture of the cpu tape command: arch

+vagrant vs terraform : both projects from HashiCorp.
+- Vagrant is for development environments.
+Terraform is for more general infrastructure management.
+- vagrant provisioner : shell. config.vm.provision "shell" (in vagrant file)